HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 </View>
 ```

-6. Go to an image task in one of your projects.
+6. Go to an image task in your project.
 Turn on the Auto-annotation switch.
 Then, type in the prompt box and press add.
 After this, you should receive your predictions.
 See the video above for a demo.

 ## Using GroundingSAM